treefrogframework/treefrog-framework/docs/en/user-guide/introduction/index.md

 ### Cross-platform

 TreeFrog Framework is cross-platform.
-It runs on Windows, of course, but also on UNIX-like Operating Systems, Mac OS X, and Linux.
+It runs on Windows, of course, but also on UNIX-like Operating Systems, macOS, and Linux.
 Using Windows open-source coding, it is possible to support Linux.
 Web applications that run on multiple platforms are also possible, simply by recompiling the source code.

 ### Controller